10 Ways to Get out of Debt

 Stop Creating More Debt

 This alone won’t get you out of debt, but at least your debt won’t get worse.
-When you continue adding debt while you’re paying it off, you won’t make much progress, if you make any progress at all.
+If you continue adding debt, it will be much more difficult to make progress on reducing your debt, if you make any progress at all.
 Reduce your temptation to create more debt by cutting up your credit cards or even freezing your credit.

 Increase Your Monthly Payment